Comparison & Guides

 Morning Practices

 Drink warm water upon waking.
-This simple habit gently stimulates digestion, hydrates the body, and helps eliminate overnight toxins.
+This one habit gently stimulates digestion, hydrates the body, and helps the overnight clean-up.
 Add a squeeze of lemon if you wish (skip lemon if you are Pitta-dominant with acid sensitivity).

 Scrape your tongue.
 Use a tongue scraper (copper or stainless steel) each morning before brushing your teeth.
 This removes overnight bacterial buildup and stimulates digestive organs.
-You will notice the coating varies -- a thick coating indicates weaker digestion.
+You'll notice the coating varies.
+A thick coating tends to mean weaker digestion.

 Eat breakfast mindfully.
-Whatever you eat, sit down, avoid screens, and chew thoroughly.
-This single change can dramatically improve digestion.
+Whatever you eat, sit down, ditch the phone, and chew thoroughly.
+This single change can quietly transform your digestion.

 Eating Practices

 Make lunch your largest meal.
 Ayurveda teaches that Agni (digestive fire) peaks with the midday sun.
-Eating your biggest meal between 12-2 PM optimises digestion and energy.
+Eating your biggest meal between 12-2 PM gives your body the best chance to actually use it.

 Eat at regular times.
 Consistency in meal timing trains your digestive system to be efficient.
 Aim for the same general times each day.

 Favour warm, cooked food.
 Cooked food is easier to digest than raw food for most people.
-This does not mean never eating salads -- simply shift the balance toward more cooked meals, especially in cooler weather.
+This doesn't mean never eating salads.
+Just shift the balance toward more cooked meals, especially in cooler weather.

 Evening Practices

 Wind down by 9 PM.
 Reduce screens, lower lights, and begin preparing for sleep.
-This supports your natural circadian rhythm.
+Your circadian rhythm will reward you.

 Sleep by 10 PM.
 This is one of Ayurveda's most impactful recommendations.
 The hours before midnight are the most restorative for sleep.